 Faculty contracts specify performance expectations for each faculty member.
 To maintain tenured status, tenured faculty members must meet conditions specified in their faculty employment contract.
 Failure to meet performance expectations commensurate with their faculty rank may lead to revocation of tenure.
 The faculty member's supervisor must provide a written request to the dean of their school/college, identifying in writing with supporting documentation, the justification for making the revocation request.
-The dean, if in agreement, makes recommendation to the SVPAA, forwarding the written documentation and justification to the SVPAA.
-The SVPAA, if in agreement with the dean, will then forward his/her recommendation to the president of ATSU.
-The president makes the final decision as to whether or not to revoke the faculty member's tenure.
+The dean, if in agreement, makes recommendation to the regional president, forwarding the written documentation and justification to the regional president.
+The regional president, if in agreement with the dean, will then forward his/her recommendation to the chancellor of ATSU.
+The chancellor makes the final decision as to whether or not to revoke the faculty member's tenure.